 Do I have to cook the sweet potatoes first?

 Not with this dish, there is no need to precook the sweet potatoes before making this dish.
 You can choose to peel the sweet potatoes or leave the skin on.
 Just chop the sweet potatoes into 1″ pieces and place them into the pan.
-I’ve made this recipe many time and trying different steps: precooking the sweet potatoes then scooping them out of the skins- didn’t love th texture of the final dish, a bit mushy.
-I’ve peeled, diced, and cooked the potatoes, then put the topping on and crisped up the top, and really decided that cooking the sweet potatoes and topping at once was the best, most efficient way to make the dish with the best texture and flavor.
+I’ve made this recipe many times and tried different steps: precooking the sweet potatoes and then scooping them out of the skins- didn’t love the texture of the final dish, a bit mushy.
+I’ve peeled, diced, and cooked the potatoes, then put the topping on and crisp up the top, and really decided that cooking the sweet potatoes and topping at once was the best, most efficient way to make the dish with the best texture and flavor.

 This brown sugar topping for sweet potatoes is just perfect!
 It’s crunchy, sweet, and delicious, but there are other options.
 If you’d like to make this without pecans/nuts try oatmeal, pepitas (shelled pumpkin seeds), or chopped pretzels for a savory crunch topping.

-Can this dish be prepared ahead of time for h
+Can this dish be prepared ahead of time for holiday meals?

 Yes, you can prepare the whole dish, place foil on top, and bake it the next day, making it the perfect side dish when planning a large meal.